Vitor-labs/ManyPipelines/README.md

 ├─ 📂data
 │   ├─ 📂external       <- Data from third party sources.
 │   ├─ 📂processed      <- The final, canonical data sets for modeling.
-│   ├─ 📂raw            <- The original, immutable data dump and system logs.
+│   └─ 📂raw            <- The original, immutable data dump and system logs.
-│   └─ 📜references.md  <- Data dictionaries, manuals, and all other explanatory materials.
 │
-├─ 📂frontend           <- Form-Check-List to send after collecting and process data.
-│
-├─ 📂notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), and
-|   |                       a short `-` with a description, ex: `1.0-nhtsa_data_colector.ipynb`.
-│   │
-│   └─ 📂scripts        <- Notebooks notebooks turned into scripts, some individual scripts and more │
-├─ 📜environment.yml    <- The requirements file for reproducing the analysis environment, e.g.
+├─ 📂reports            <- Logs, Docs assets and data references ├─ 📜environment.yml    <- The requirements file for reproducing the analysis environment, e.g.
 │                           generated with `conda list -e > environment.yml`
 │